-TOTAL : \$36,000.00
+Total Cost p/unit: \$6,000.00

 Part 4 Section 9 - Comprehensive Spending Plan

 The Comprehensive Spending Plan is auto-populated from all line items in the tables and is in read-only format.
 Changes to the Comprehensive Spending Plan will only be reflected by updating the individual budget category table(s).